meilisearch/integration-guides/guides/cypress.md

       - name: Browser tests
         uses: cypress-io/github-action@v2
         with:
-          # Your start script
+          # Your starting script
           start: yarn start
-      # Creates github artifacts in case of failure
+      # Creates GitHub artifacts in case of failure
       - uses: actions/upload-artifact@v1
         if: failure()
         with: